-Total training enrollments per country (provided by ING Learning Center - ILC), times the average hours of training (data supplied by ING Belgium), divided by the total number of Internal employees per country (provided by HRDBB).
+Total training enrolments per country provided by ING Learning Center (ILC), including the average hours of training (ING Belgiumspecific data), divided by the total number of internal employees per country (provided by HRDBB).
 The outcome is an average number of hours of training per employee, per country/region (such as available in the database of the ILC).

 In scope are all ING internal employees.
 Internal employees have an ING contract.
-Externals (working for example within ING through an employment agency) are not in scope.
+External employees (working for ING but through an employment agency) are not in scope.